TheHydrophobicityProject/HydrophobicityExplorer/README.md

 Saving image to polymer.png by default. requested calculations are None
 ```
-The `-b` flag defines the block of comonomers in a specific repeating pattern.
+The `-b` flag defines sequence of comonomers in a specific repeating pattern.
 The `-i` and `-t` flags are used to define initiators and terminators from either the dictionary or from SMILES.
 The `-b` flag can also be used to define monomers not in the dictionary with SMILES, but it also accepts dictonary keys.
 When a coefficient is provided in the list of arguments defined by the `-b` flag, this changes the number of monomers per unit defined by the `-n` flag.
 In the above example, each unit of n refers to 3 monomers.
 The number of monomers per n will be used for plots and image labels.

 ## Performing Calculations